Umuzi-org/tech-department/content/department-processes/team-onboarding/_index.md

  - relevant cohort channels (e.g. c14-data, c13_data)

 #### Mentorship
-Here's what you have to know about the role of a Mentor,what is expected from both you and your Mentees.
+Here's what you have to know about the role of a Mentor, what is expected from both you and your Mentees.
-Here is the presentation : https://umuzi-org.github.io/tech-department/workshops/how-to-be-a-great-mentor/
+ [Here] (https://umuzi-org.github.io/tech-department/workshops/how-to-be-a-great-mentor/)  is the presentation